 Lastly, maybe technically a fourth method, but there are some great new apps out there to help you lose weight.
 I also wrote about some that even pay you money to be healthy and active.

 The Noom app is a progressive idea because it offers personalized emotional and physical guidance from health professionals.
 It’s super personalized, going in-depth into your personality style, habits and goals with health professionals.
-They give you 14 days free to start, so its a great opportunity to jump start your fitness goals this year!
+It’s a great opportunity to jump start your fitness goals this year!

 Another app I am loving to really transform my workouts is Aaptiv.
 It’s really a trainer in your ear.
 I run faster, like the music and have access to so many trainers and classes for way cheaper than a gym.
 You feel like you are being coached right through your workout.
 Very personal.